-Management author Bob Lewis once said, “Based on what I’ve seen, over the past few decades the performance appraisal process (really, practice) has become increasingly bulky and time-consuming for both managers and those they manage.
-The payoff for the additional time and energy diverted to this activity?
+Management author Bob Lewis once said, “Based on what I’ve seen, over the past few decades, the performance appraisal process (really, practice) has become increasingly bulky and time-consuming for both managers and those they manage.
+What is the payoff for the additional time and energy diverted to this activity?
 So far as I can tell, managers hate it, few employees find it valuable, and there’s no evidence that better employee performance correlates with more extensive and intensive performance appraisals.”

 From case studies I recall in graduate school, such is too often true.

 In fact, the company (GE) where Jack Welch implemented his famous “rank and yank” method of performance management is abolishing performance management altogether.

 I don’t have sufficient data to comment on the latter, but I can speak to why performance management often yields no notable return.